melkilic/resume/my-resume.md

 **Raindrop Foundation, San Antonio, TX** <br>
 *Volunteer/Teacher Assistant, 06/2019 - 03/2020*
 > A nonprofit organization founded by Muslim Turkish-Americans, which aims to build mutual understanding among people of diverse faiths and cultures, with the ultimate intention of contributing to global peace.
-* Used technology to strengthen the educational activity/learning process.
+* Partnered with teachers to plan and implement lessons following the school's curriculum, goals, objectives, and philosophies.
 * Planned and utilized appropriate instructional and learning strategies, activities, materials, and equipment that reflect the understanding of the learning styles and needs of students of 3 various age groups.
-* Trained 30+ students to work toward self-discipline and responsibility.
+* Oversaw groups of up to 30 students at school and off-site locations, maintaining optimal safety and security.
-* Created a positive classroom environment conducive to learning and appropriate for the physical, social, and emotional development of students.
+* Assigned grades for coursework and tests using the answer key, recorded results and informed teacher of performance.
 ### EDUCATION
 **Flatiron School, Houston, TX**<br>
 *Software Engineering Immersive Program, 06/2020*<br>